Chip-Scale Transmitter Module for Real-Time Continuous-Variable QKD: Introduction

 The analogy to classical coherent telecommunications suggests that CV-QKD can follow the same path: miniaturization and cost reduction by means of photonic integrated circuits (PICs).
 Significant progress has been made towards integrating key components on-chip, including lasers~\cite{Li2023}, IQ modulators~\cite{Aldama2025}, variable optical attenuators (VOAs)~\cite{Bian2024a}, balanced detectors~\cite{Pietri2024,Bian2024b,Hajomer2024}, and combined IQ-modulator/coherent-receiver architectures~\cite{Zhang2019,Hajomer2025b,Ng2025,Liu2025, 11263038}.
 Despite these advances, the demonstrations to our knowledge have achieved only partially miniaturized modules, as they still rely on essential components based on bulk optics, which prevented the realization of a scalable module.
 Furthermore, most implementations remain confined to laboratory environments, and rely on offline post-processing, limiting the deployability of the system to real networks.

-In this work, we report the first demonstration of a chip-scale CV-QKD transmitter integrating both the light source and modulator.
-The result is a scalable CV-QKD transmitter module built entirely from telecom-grade, miniaturized components.
-The QKD system employing the chip-scale transmitter operates in real time, and features fully automated field-deployable operation, achieving real-time key rate generation above 9 kbit/s.
-The system delivers high performance, with validated key generation up to 102~km of optical fiber links.
+In this work, we report the first demonstration of a CV-QKD transmitter composed entirely of chip-scale components, combining miniaturized laser source and modulator, as illustred in Fig.~\ref{fig:integrated_alice}.
+The result is a scalable CV-QKD transmitter module built entirely from telecom-grade, compact components.
+The QKD system employing the chip-scale transmitter operates in real time, and features fully automated field-deployable operation.
+The system delivers high performance, with validated key generation over metropolitan-scale optical fiber links.
 This work represents a key step from laboratory-scale experiments toward practical, scalable quantum-secure networks.